Switcheo/carbon-bootstrap/STARGATE.md

 ### Operating System

-While any linux distribution should work in theory, only Ubuntu 18.04 / 20.04 is officialy supported as scripts and instructions assume an Ubuntu distro.
+While any linux distribution should work in theory, only Ubuntu 18.04 / 20.04 is officially supported as scripts and instructions assume an Ubuntu distro.
 You will need to modify the setup instructions yourself if you choose to use a non-Ubuntu distro.

 ### CPU

 Both AMD-64 or ARM-64 are supported.

-- Private Node: 4-core vCPU (e.g. m6gd.xlarge)
+- Private Node: 4-core vCPU (e.g. m6d.xlarge)
-- Public API / RPC Node: 8-core vCPU and above (e.g. m6gd.x2large)
+- Public API / RPC Node: 8-core vCPU and above (e.g. m6d.x2large)

 ### RAM